tSQLt-org/tSQLt/docs/user-guide/quick-start.md

 ````

-4. Notice that one test is failing.
+4. Notice one test is intentionally failing.
+Check it out.

-## Installing to your Development Database

-Now, let's write unit tests.

-1. Install tSQLt with the `tSQLt.class.sql` script.
+## Important Reminder

-> Note: tSQLt should never be installed in production.
+tSQLt should never be installed in production.

-Good luck!